Andrei4226/Android-Student-Record/README.md

-# AndroidStudentRecordApp
+# Android Student Record App

-This app is an Android application that allows managing and recording details about students or users.
+This app is an Android application (it was created in Android Studio) that allows managing and recording details about students or users.
 This application utilizes a visual list to display information about each student or user, including name, age, email address, integration status, as well as scholarship type.

 ## Key Features